GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/oxtrust-eclipse.md

 This section of the document discusses how to build oxTrust using Eclipse.
 This guide can be followed by developers and architects to code and customize oxTrust.

+!!!
+Warning
+    This document is outdated and is slated to be rewritten in the near future.

 ## Building oxTrust With Eclipse
 !!!
 Note
     this installation procedure assumes you have a local VM running an instance of the Gluu Server CE.